 This assignment exposes students to racial inequalities in their own communities and helps them to identify the impact of racial segregation on quality of life.
 The big ideas in this assignment are racial inequality, residential segregation, and environmental justice.

-Exploring Economic Inequality with Data part of Examples
+Demographic Data in Community Assessment part of Examples

-The Role of Audience in Quantitative Writing part of Examples
+The Science of Sugaring part of Examples